Stranger Things Age Rating, Key Family Takeaways, and More

 The long-awaited third season of the popular Netflix show Stranger Things recently dropped, breaking viewership records and becoming the must-watch release of the summer.
 The series, set in a small Indiana town in the 1980s, was inspired by horror and science fiction movies of the era, and it has won audiences over with its likable young stars, throwback soundtrack, and incredible attention to detail as it recreates 80s culture.
 Older generations appreciate the heady dose of nostalgia and younger generations like the focus on the teen leads (with cool retro clothes).

-Keep in mind, however, that Stranger Things is rated TV-14.
-Every family is different, but even younger teens may be scared by some of the more menacing creatures.
-There are also situations of physical violence, profanity, mild sexuality, and more.
+With this show becoming so popular in a relatively short time, parents may wonder: “is Stranger Things appropriate for kids?”
+Stranger Things age rating is TV-14.
+Every family is different, but even younger teens may be scared by some more menacing creatures.
+Stranger Things age rating is TV-14 because there are also situations of physical violence, profanity, mild sexuality, and more in the show.
 For older teens, it’s a show to watch together.
 In this post, we dive into how watching Stranger Things can help spur heart-to-heart conversations with your teens about growing up.
 Watching kids from a different decade navigate the same issues they do today highlights just how universal some things are.

 The mall was the place to be — but came with its own set of rules